Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 To get started with planned giving, you’ll need to determine who among your donor base would be a likely candidate for a planned gift.

-Because planned giving is considered a major decision and can be a delicate topic, it’s best to thoroughly research a prospect or simply wait for them to approach your nonprofit with the notion.
+Because planned giving is considered a major decision and can be a delicate topic, it’s best to thoroughly research a prospect and craft a well-thought-out plan.

-If you do thorough research, you will have a better handle on who might be a potential planned giving prospect.
+If you do thorough research, you will have a better handle on who might be a potential planned giving prospect and how you can tactfully go about the conversation.

 Simplicity